 Listed below are some of the strategies your estate planning attorney might discuss with you:

 Most financial institutions and insurance companies allow the policyholders to designate beneficiaries.
-When the policyholder dies, financial accounts and insurance payouts pass directly to the designated beneficiaries without passing through the probate court.
+When the policyholder dies, financial accounts and insurance payouts pass directly to the designated beneficiaries without passing through the probate estate.

 One way to reduce your estate is to give it away now.
 The IRS annual exclusion for 2018 is $15,000.
 This means that gifts up to $15,000 per person are not subjected to a gift tax.
 There are advantages and disadvantages to this strategy.
 Discuss your options with your attorney or financial advisor before you start randomly transferring funds.